 First published in the Swampscott Reporter, October 2, 2012.

-Nila J. Webster is a licensed massage therapist with offices at 440 Humphrey St. in Swampscott.
+Nila J. Webster is a licensed massage therapist with offices at 440 Humphrey St. in Swampscott, and later began to teach students how to write a nonfiction book.
 She is also an author of children’s picture books and has visited the Swampscott Middle School to talk about her books and creative writing for the last five years.